tomdye/dojo-material/README.md

 ## Introduction

-This repo contains a POC implementation of `Button`, `Icon`, `FloatingLabel` and `TextField` written in dojo using tsx syntax.

 This POC uses the foundation / adapter approach similar to the official [material-components-web-react](https://github.com/material-components/material-components-web-react) implementation.
-Details of the foundations and adapters can be found [here](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters).

 Widgets utilising this approach must create the required html structure using the documented class names.
 Each complex component (such as `TextField` or `FloatingLabel`) requires a specific `Foundation` class to be instantiated and passed an `adapter`.
 The `adapter` provides the `Foundation` class with funcions such as `addClass`, `removeClass` etc and accessors such as `isFocused`, `value` etc...
 These provide a means for the foundation to respond to inputs and enact change onto the domnodes.

 ### Adapters

-The required mdc adpter varies from component to component.
-It is an object that provides functions to access and manipulate a component.
-For example it may have an `addClass` function that when called, should add a class to your widget.
+Adapters must be written for each component and provided to their `Foundation` on creation.
+The Adapter is an object used to provide functions and properties to the comonent foundation such that it can access and manipulate the domnodes you create.
+For example it may have an `addClass` function that when called adds a class to your widget.

 Details of the required adapters for each component are available in each component's documenttation.